 There is a lot of talk of household waste.
 While it’s not easy, it’s important that we take a look at our own and think through changes we might want to make.
 And consider this…Is your family recycling everything your city or township accepts?
 If not, no worries, simply think about small changes you can make.
 One recycling black hole tends to be the bathroom.
 For example, you may want to make sure empty bottles of shampoo and shaving cream find their way to a recycling can by placing a small recycling bin in the bathroom.

 If solar panels or a nifty windmill aren’t in the budget this year, consider checking whether your energy provider offers eco-friendly energy options.
 Many providers will allow you to power your home through their wind energy or other renewable sources—all you have to do is call.

 Cutting back on driving can help reduce gasoline use and emissions.
-Consider sharing a ride or pedaling to work or the store.
-If you can’t reduce your mileage, ensuring your tires are properly inflated can help make sure you get the best miles per gallon.
+You may want to consider sharing a ride or pedaling to work or the store.
+And if you can’t reduce your mileage, ensuring your tires are properly inflated can help make sure you get the best miles per gallon.

 Of course, there are plenty of small steps we can take to live in a way that is in harmony with the environment.
 We're simply offering a few ideas to get started.
 As always, thanks for reading.
 We hope the New Year brings you and your family lots of love, laughter, and joy.